WurstCommander/Titanfall2_Multiplayer_fix/README.md

 ## Running the Script

-To effectively use the provided script to resolve the server connection issue in Titanfall 2, follow the steps outlined below:
+To run this script (titanfall2_multifix.ps1) to resolve the server connection issue in Titanfall 2, follow the steps outlined below:

 ### 1. Run as Administrator